Trictrac: Moves

-A "false hit" (fausse case) occurs when a man has been illegally moved.
+A "foul" (fausse case) occurs when a man has been illegally moved.
 (Note: Case comes from the verb caser which meant moving men based on the dice thrown.
-The verb tabler is synonymous with caser) In the event of a false hit, the opponent may choose where the wrongly moved man is to be placed.
+The verb tabler is synonymous with caser) In the event of a foul, the opponent may choose where the wrongly moved man is to be placed.
 (Note: Presumably as long as it is a legal move per the dice.)
+Playing all-for-one is sometimes denoted by the conventional French abbreviation TD; likewise, using both dice to move exactly two men from the talon, called playing all-down [tout à bas], is denoted by the abbreviation TAB.

 Dice throws

+Precision dice, such as are used for large trictrac boards.

 Old bone dice, some very worn and irregular.